Angel Canino: College

+National team

 She played twice for the junior national team in 2019 Women's Volleyball Kor Royal Cup and placed silver in the 2019 ASEAN School Games.

-In 2024, she debuted for the senior national team in the 2024 Asian Women's Volleyball Challenge Cup, where the Philippines finished as Bronze medalists and achieved its first podium finish in any Asian Volleyball Confederation tournament.
-The following year, the Philippines achieved its highest AVC placement, with a Silver medal-finish in the 2025 AVC Women's Volleyball Nations Cup.
+In 2024, she debuted for the senior national team in the 2024 Asian Women's Volleyball Challenge Cup, where the Philippines finished as bronze medalists and achieved its first podium finish in any Asian Volleyball Confederation tournament.
+The following year, the Philippines achieved its highest AVC placement, with a silver medal-finish in the 2025 AVC Women's Volleyball Nations Cup.
 In each tournament, Canino was awarded as the Best Opposite Spiker and one of the Best Outside Spikers, respectively.

-She is currently taking a degree in American Studies at De La Salle University.
+Amidst disputes involving the PNVF, Canino, alongside Lasallian teammates Amie Provido and Shevana Laput begged off from national team duties in 2026.

+However, after PNVF's suspensions and the POC being appointed to manage the national team, Canino along with Provido was called up for the upcoming SEA V Cup (formerly known as the SEA V.League) and 2026 Asian Games.